Hamidatmohd/Group-9-Python-Console-Project/README.md

 ## Note
 - The application requires internet connectivity to fetch the specified information from the APIs
-- This application utilizes the `requests` library for making HTTP requests to the APIs and the `pprint` module for pretty-printing of complex data structures.
+- This application utilizes the `requests` library for making HTTP requests to the APIs.